rikvanriel/kiwiclient/README.md

 * If a directory with name `gnss_pos/` exists, a text file `gnss_pos/[name].txt` will be created which contains latitude and longitude as provided by the KiwiSDR; existing files are overwritten.

 ### Working with the recorded .wav files
-* There is an octave extension for reading such WAV files, see `read_kiwi_wav.cc` where the details of the non-standard WAV chunk can be found; it needs to be compiled in this way `mkoctfile read_kiwi_wav.cc`.
+* There is an octave extension for reading such WAV files, see `read_kiwi_wav.cc` where the details of the non-standard WAV chunk can be found; it needs to be compiled in this way: `mkoctfile read_kiwi_wav.cc`.
 * For using read_kiwi_wav an octave function `proc_kiwi_iq_wav.m` is provided; type `help proc_kiwi_iq_wav` in octave for documentation.